jlspeeddragon/TankExporter/README.md

 #### This is an ongoing project by me..
 Coffee_

 ## Version 50:
-TE now exports the currently active camo texture.
+TE now exports the currently active camouflage texture when you export the FBX.
 Added a camouflage editing tool.
 Edit Before exporting if you want changes to the camo to be saved.
-Moved fbx export and extract fucntions from the context menu to the main menu.
+Moved fbx export and extract functions from the context menu to the main menu.
 TE exports the customization.xml file if told to do so.
-There is no editing done to the coustom customization.xml.
+There is no editing done to the customization.xml.
 You will need to do it manually if you want camo colors to be visiable in the game.

 ## Version 49:
 The World of Tanks Developers API now requires an Application_Id.